zfdang/nova-enclave-capsule/docs/internal_api.md

 # Enclaver Internal API

 Enclaver exposes localhost-only HTTP APIs inside the enclave.
+One of the main goals is to let enclave applications consume attestation, randomness, signing, and related secure runtime capabilities over HTTP, instead of integrating the AWS NSM SDK directly into application code.

 There are two services: